qfpl/blog/content/posts/fp-cheat-sheet.md

 ----

 Can you come up with any more patterns that translate in a helpful way?
+[Let us know](https://www.reddit.com/r/haskell/comments/6sz3td/fp_cheat_sheet/) if you do.